Cupar: Governance

 Cupar is represented by several tiers of elected government.
 Cupar Community Council is the lowest.
 Its statutory role is to communicate local opinion to local and central government.
 Fife Council, the unitary local authority for Cupar based in Glenrothes, is the executive, deliberative and legislative body responsible for local governance.
 The Scottish Parliament is responsible for devolved matters such as education, health and justice while reserved matters are dealt with by the Parliament of the United Kingdom.
 The Cupar area supports three multi-member wards with eleven councillors sitting on the committee of Fife Council.
 County Buildings on Catherine Street are the main headquarters for the east region of Fife Council, which deals with administrative, planning and agricultural issues.

-Cupar forms part of the North East Fife, electing one Member of Parliament (MP) to the House of Commons of the Parliament of the United Kingdom by the first past the post system.
-The constituency is represented by Wendy Chamberlain MP of the Liberal Democrats.
-For the purposes of the Scottish Parliament, Cupar forms part of the North East Fife constituency.
-The North East Fife Scottish Parliament (or Holyrood) constituency created in 1999 is one of nine within the Mid Scotland and Fife electoral region.
+Cupar is in the UK Parliamentary constituency of North East Fife, electing one Member of Parliament (MP) to the House of Commons by the first past the post system.
+Wendy Chamberlain of the Liberal Democrats is the MP.
+Cupar is in the (smaller) North East Fife constituency of the Scottish Parliament, created in 1999 as one of nine within the Mid Scotland and Fife electoral region.
 Each constituency elects one Member of the Scottish Parliament (MSP) and the region elects seven additional members to produce a form of proportional representation.
-The constituency is represented by Willie Rennie for the Scottish Liberal Democrats.
+The constituency MSP is Willie Rennie of the Scottish Liberal Democrats.

 Prior to Brexit in 2020 it was part of the pan-Scotland European Parliament constituency which elected seven Members of the European Parliament (MEP)s using the d'Hondt method of party-list proportional representation.